Crime in Chicago: Gun laws and dealers

-The city of Chicago has one of the highest murder rates among large cities.
+The city of Chicago has one of the highest homicide rates among large cities.
 Despite generally strict gun laws compared to neighboring areas, there are still many illegal guns in Chicago.
 It is estimated that 80% of homicides in Chicago are committed with firearms.

-Chicago recorded 780 murders in 2020.
-This figure represents an increase of more than 55% over 2019.
-On the Fourth of July weekend 2021, at least 100 people, mostly African-American, were shot, 18 of them fatally.
-Murders for 2021, are trending higher than 2020.
+Chicago passed a citywide handgun ban in 1982 that was in effect until a decision in McDonald v.
+City of Chicago by the Supreme Court of the United States in 2008.
 Chicago has a ban on guns designated as "assault weapons" and laser sights.
 Additionally, under Illinois law, to own a firearm one must possess a firearms owners’ identification (FOID) card, undergo a background check, and wait 72 hours before taking possession of a purchased firearm.
 Lost or stolen guns must also be reported to law enforcement within 72 hours.
-There are currently no gun stores in the Chicago city limits, although easy access to guns is likely occurring via neighboring Indiana and the many other areas with different gun laws.
+There are currently no gun stores within Chicago city limits and Federal firearms laws already make it illegal to buy firearms out of state without an FFL transfer and background check from that state.
+Access to guns is likely occurring via neighboring Indiana, a state with lax gun laws, and the many other areas through already illegal straw purchases.

 About 7000 guns are recovered by Chicago police each year at crime scenes.
 An estimated 45% of these guns are bought by straw buyers in states with lax gun laws, namely Indiana.
-In April 2021, the City of Chicago filed a lawsuit against Westforth Sports of Gary Indiana, alleging that it consistently ranks as one of the highest suppliers of guns used in crimes.
+In April 2021, the City of Chicago filed a lawsuit against Westforth Sports of Gary, Indiana, alleging that it consistently ranks as one of the highest suppliers of guns used in crimes.
 The city claims that during the period from 2009 to 2016, 850 recovered guns were originally purchased from Westforth Sports.